Bringing Zambian businesses and impact investors together to do deals.

-An additional opportunity exists for companies in earlier stages of growth who are looking for smaller amounts in the region of $50,000 – $200,000, principally through angel investor participation.
+However, there was an additional opportunity for companies in earlier stages of growth looking for smaller amounts in the region of $50,000 – $200,000, principally through angel investor participation.

 What is impact investment?

 “Impact investments are investments made into companies, organizations and funds with the intention to generate social and environmental impact alongside a financial return.
-Impact investments … target a range of returns from below market to market rate, depending on investors’ strategic goals.”
+Impact investments.”

-What that means for you is that if your company can demonstrate that an investment will deliver a social or environmental benefit as well as a solid financial return, there are investors who would be interested, maybe even at below market rates.
+What that means for you is that if your company can demonstrate that an investment will deliver a social or environmental benefit as well as a solid financial return, there are investors who would be interested.
 However, accessing these finance streams needs specialised networks which is just what Impact Capital Africa is offering.

 You can check out more details at the Impact Capital Africa website: